nirmata/nirmata-kyverno-workshop/Labs/require-labels/README.md

    ```
    kubectl apply -f .kyverno-test/resource.yaml
    ```
-3. As the policy is deployed in `Audit` mode, the resoueces are allowed to be deployed while logging the violations.
+3. As the policy is deployed in `Audit` mode, the resources are allowed to be deployed while logging the violations.
 Check the policy violations using the command
    ```
    kubectl get polr
    ```